radu-b/pixel/README.md

 # Pixel
 Reconstructs the image of a pixel from a photograph of a screen.

-You take a photo of this image on your screen:
+You take a photo of this image on your screen with a normal camera:

 ![Pixel input](resources/screen.png)